 Gaming licenses are useful but don’t always tell the whole story.
 Licenses from major gambling jurisdictions such as the UK hold a great deal of weight because they are backed by functional governments that are serious about keeping everything on the up-and-up.

 Some licenses don’t hold a lot of weight.
 For example, a license from Costa Rica means only that the company went down to the licensing office and registered as a “data processing” business.
 I’d rather see that license than no license, but that alone isn’t enough.
 I also need to see how that site has operated over the years and what other customers have had to say.

 One other thing I like to look at is a site’s financial stability.
 This information isn’t generally released to the public, but you can get a good idea for how a site’s finances are doing by noting how much traffic it gets, how many reviews mention it and what players have to say about receiving cashouts.
 Large sites that everyone knows about and that process cashouts quickly are probably doing much better on the financial side than sites that are unknown and take forever to pay.

 Consistency of payouts is just as important.
 If a once reliable site suddenly has a batch of slow payouts, it’s something to note.
 It could just be a result of a payment processor closing down and leaving the site in a bid to hurry up and find a replacement.
 However, it could also mean the site is experiencing financial difficulties.

 But anyways, that’s just the stuff that I worry about over here when coming up with recommendations and writing reviews.
-The main thing for you to know is that it’s best to stick with big-name sites that have positive reputations.
+The main thing for you to know is that it’s best to stick with the best sports betting sites that have positive reputations.
 My top picks (listed near the top of this page) meet all the most important requirements that I have when determining which sites are safe places to wager.